Emulate ZX Spectrum on emulated Commodore 64 on emulated DOS on emulated Windows on Linux

 Your screen should look like this:

-8. Your virtual C64 is now humming along at breathtaking one thousand cycles per second (1MHz) and greeting you with the most user-unfriendly screen ever:
+8. Your virtual C64 is now humming along at breathtaking one million cycles per second (1MHz) and greeting you with the most user-unfriendly screen ever:

 Hit F12 to open the disc menu: